Deputy Director, California Walks

 • Implement "Walk San Jose", a community-based walk audit and asset mapping project that promotes walkability in San José and is supported with funding from the Knight Foundation and the Santa Clara County Public Health Department

-• Organized Jane's Walk leaders in San José for the May 2015 International Jane's Walk Festival; increased San José's participation from one walk in 2014 to nine walks, including a group bike ride, with over 80 participants in 2015
+• Organize Jane's Walk leaders in San José for the International Jane's Walk Festival; increased San José's participation from 1 walk in 2014 to 9 walks in 2015—including a group bike ride—with over 80 participants, and 9 walks and 2 rides with over 120 participants in 2016

 Committee Member / APA HIA and Planning Advisory Committee